TM-Grant6/Lapis-Automod/README.md

 - The "move" event handler processes the incoming move data and performs the following checks:
   - Checks if the player is above 323 in the y-axis.
   - Checks if the player is more than 5,000,000 on x-axis or z-axis.

+### Equipment Handler
+- The "mob_equipment" event handler processes the incoming data and performs the following checks:
+  - Checks for invaild slots above 8.

+### API Handler
+- The API Handler processes the incoming API data from Xbox and or other links to perform the following checks:
+  - Checks if it is a alt, it determines if it is or not, this is up to **YOUR** config.
+It's not a great idea to have follower/following checks, but the option is there and 0 by default.
+  - Checks if they are presence "inGame" or not.
+This can false detect if a user's internet is slow and or device.
+You can modify the cooldown to be faster but not recommended due to false flags.
+The cooldown is in seconds.

 ## How to Contribute
 Feel free to contribute by creating a pull request anytime.